YasmineBB/curated/README.md

 ![Privacy](./documentation/readme/privacy-policy.png)

-The Privacy Policy page outlines the privacy policy to let users how and why curated collects their information, how the data is used, why, and if it's shared with others.
+The Privacy Policy page outlines the privacy policy to let users how and why Curated collects their information, how the data is used, why, and if it's shared with others.
 This was created using [Terms Feed](https://www.termsfeed.com/privacy-policy-generator/)

 #### Custom Error Pages